 How to freeze some variables in training¶

-tf.stop_gradientin your model code in some situations (e.g. to freeze first several layers).
+tf.stop_gradientin your model code in many situations (e.g. to freeze first several layers).

 Note that the above methods only prevent variables being updated by SGD.